jmce22/pands-project/README.md

 Note: as CoV isn't directly calculated by the *.describe()* method, I calculated them using the *.mean()* and *.std()* methods and printed the results to the text file.

 * *Skewness*: I generated figures for the skewness of the distrubution for values for each trait within the dataset.
 I did this using the code DataFrame['column name'].skew().  \
 Skewness measures the degree of asymmetry of a distribution, with a value of zero representing a normal distribution.
 A negative value for skewness indicates that the distribution is left-skewed, with the left-tail long relative to the right.
 A positive value indicates the opposite; that the distribution is right-skewed and therefore the right-tail is longer relative to the left.
-A value which lies between -0.5 and 0.5 is considered to represent a fairly symmetrical plot, and all four traits fall within this range for skewness.  \
+A value which lies between -0.5 and 0.5 is considered to represent a fairly symmetrical plot, and all four traits fall within this range for skewness.
-For petal length and petal width, the values for skewness are slightly negative (-0.274 and -0.105, respectively), indicating that there is a slight weighting of values for these traits towards the right (and a correspondingly longer left-tail): this can be explained by the significantly higher values for these traits found in Iris vertosa and Iris virginica than are found in Iris setosa.  \
+For petal length and petal width, the values for skewness are slightly negative (-0.274 and -0.105, respectively), indicating that there is a slight weighting of values for these traits towards the right (and a correspondingly longer left-tail): this can be explained by the significantly higher values for these traits found in Iris vertosa and Iris virginica than are found in Iris setosa.
 For sepal length and sepal width, the values for skewness are slightly positive (0.315 and 0.334, respectively), which shows that there is a slight weighting of the values for these traits towards the left: from looking at the histograms for sepal length and sepal width, we can see that the values for sepal length trail to the right mostly due to the higher measurements for Iris virginica, and the values for sepal width trail to the right due to the higher measurements for Iris setosa.

 * *Correlation coefficients*: I included the correlation coefficient, 'r', for each of the six pairs of traits.
 This statistic, which always lies between -1 and 1, is explained in the Plots section, along with the figures generated for trait-pairs for the overall Iris dataset.
 I mention them here because I have outputted the figures to the summary statistics text file.
+Note: I learned from the code on line 16 on this link how to produce correlation coefficients for each individual colum: https://www.kaggle.com/code/narnaoot/iris-statistical-analysis-predictions?scriptVersionId=97348274.
+Here, the contents of the first column name passed into the function *np.corrcoef* gets tested for correlation with the content of the second column passed in. *[0,1]* refers to the element of a (2 x 2) correlation matrix which we are interested in (https://www.geeksforgeeks.org/create-a-correlation-matrix-using-python/).